Force over Distance: Faster than Light

 Rush gets one elbow beneath him and looks at Young, his eyebrows pushed together.

-“Do not lean,” Young grinds out from between clenched teeth, “against paneling that is hundreds of thousands of years old.”
+“Do not lean,” Young grinds from between clenched teeth, “against paneling that is hundreds of thousands of years old.”

 Matt stops.